papivot/remote-kubectl-access/README.md

 # remote-kubectl-access
-A way to access private Kubernetes clusters
+A way to access private Kubernetes clusters (via a jumpbox) from your desktop.

 Currently runs on MACOS and requires `jot`